keras-team/keras-hub/ROADMAP.md

   assemble state-of-the-art NLP workflows.

-- **A collection of guides and examples.** This effort is split between two
+- **A collection of guides and examples.** This effort is split between two locations.
-  locations:

 On [keras.io](keras.io/keras_nlp), we host a collection of small-scale, easily accessible guides showing end-to-end workflows using KerasNLP.
 In this repository, we host a collection of [examples](https://github.com/keras-team/keras-nlp/tree/master/examples) on how to train large-scale, state-of-the-art models from scratch.
 This is not part of the library itself, but rather a way to vet our components and show